rick-r/marriage-figaro-norway/captions.md

 Presto a noi, bel soldato.
 Figaro v'informò ...

     Yes he takes it very seriously.
     That and coffee and fixed-wheel bikes.
-    Now, about our plan...

 CHERUBINO:
 Tutto mi disse.